keystonejs/keystone/docs/tutorials/initial-data.md

 });
 ```

 _Note_: The format of the data must match the schema setup with calls to `keystone.createList()`.
-As an example in our schema the email has `isUnique: true`, therefor it would not be possible for the above code to have the same email for each user that should be generated.
+As an example in our schema the `email` field has `isUnique: true`, therefor it would not be possible for the above code to have the same email for each user that should be generated.

 Example on how to `seed` the data upon database connection: